zombierzn/vungle-resources/iOS-resources/iOS-advanced-settings.md

 - (void)vungleSDKwillCloseAdWithViewInfo:(NSDictionary*)viewInfo willPresentProductSheet:(BOOL)willPresentProductSheet;

 /**
- * if implemented, this will get called when the product sheet is about to be closed.
+ * If implemented, this will get called when the product sheet is about to be closed.
+ * It will only be called if the product sheet was shown.
  */
 - (void)vungleSDKwillCloseProductSheet:(id)productSheet;
 @end